mesmacosta/datacatalog-util/tutorials/tags/TUTORIAL.LOAD.md

 ## Search for the Created Tags

-Go to Data Catalog search UI:
+Go to Data Catalog Search UI:
 [Search UI](https://console.cloud.google.com/datacatalog?q=tag:my_tutorial_template)

 Check the search results, and verify that there are no results.
 Tags for the `my_tutorial_template`